 A common design for confirming a manual backup is to present users with a scrambled word bank consisting of the words that make up their recovery phrase.
 Users are then prompted to select the words in the correct order.

 One way to present this is by giving them numbered fields (12 or 24 words depending on the length of the respective scheme) so that users can make sure they are entering it in the correct order.

 Tip: Tell Users if they’re on the Right Track

 Because typing each word out comes with more room for error, create a visual indicator that shows if the user is on the right track (i.e., make the box green if it is correct, make it red if it is incorrect).
+Since the words in recovery phrases come from a pre-defined dictionary, your app could also offer to auto-complete words as the user types them in.
 It can be frustrating for a user to get a general warning that a word is not correct after having them manually type it out and force them to sleuth out where a misspelled word or wrong order occurred.